-In addition, imposing the standards of Missouri tort law upon an environmental remediation project in Peru has significant international implications, overriding a country's sovereign right to regulate and enforce its own environmental and economic development policies.
-It would give a green light for opportunistic plaintiffs' lawyers to bring foreign suits in U.S. courts, seeking to apply favorable state laws in friendly courts.

-"St. Louis City juries, which are well known for issuing record-setting verdicts, will be invited to assess liability against companies located anywhere in the world on behalf of foreign nationals who have never been to Missouri, irrespective of the law or policy of the foreign nation."
+In addition, imposing the standards of Missouri tort law upon an environmental remediation project in Peru has significant international implications, overriding a country's sovereign right to regulate and enforce "St. Louis City juries, which are well known for issuing record-setting verdicts, will be invited to assess liability against companies located anywhere in the world on behalf of foreign nationals who have never been to Missouri, irrespective of the law or policy of the foreign nation."

-- Associated Industries of Missouri
+Associated Industries of Missouri